 - Atrial tachycardia

-- 2019 ESC guidelines for the management of patients with supraventricular tachycardia
+- 2020 ESC guidelines for the diagnosis and management of atrial fibrillation

 Atrial fibrillation: what is it?